HISPlayer/UnityWindows-SDK/hisplayer-api.md

 #### protected virtual void ErrorInfo(HISPlayerErrorInfo subtitlesInfo)
 Override this method to add custom logic when an error callback is triggered.
 Please, refer to the **HISPlayerError** list.

+#### protected virtual void ErrorNetworkFailed(HISPlayerErrorInfo errorInfo)
+Override this method to add custom logic when **HISPlayerError.HISPLAYER_ERROR_NETWORK_FAILED** is triggered.
+This error occurs whenever the network on a stream playback has failed.

 ### Non-virtual functions
 These functions can’t be overridden and they can be used only inside the inherited script.
 If it’s needed to use some of these functions into the Unity scene, for example with buttons, it is needed to create a public function which connects the button with the API.